shobhitmh/BMI_Calculator/README.md

 - Launch the app on your emulator or device.
 - Enter your weight in kilograms.
 - Enter your height in centimeters.
-- Press the "Calculate" button to see your BMI and category.
+- Press the "Calculate" button to see your BMI .
-- You can reset the inputs by pressing the "Reset" button.

 ### Contributing
  Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: